mvillion/goertzel-fft/README.md

     \-- jl     <goertzel_rad4_avx+0xe0>

-Second problem:
-If Goertzel is used to compute all frequencies, how much slower Goertzel is?
+## Second problem: If Goertzel is used to compute all frequencies, how much slower Goertzel is?
 This problem does not fully make sense.
+It is an exercise to process more than one frequency.

 ## Environments